wp-media/imagify-plugin/readme.txt

 Learn more about image compression, check that: [https://imagify.io/images-compression](https://imagify.io/images-compression)

-= Why use Imagify to optimize you images? =
+= Why use Imagify to optimize your images? =

-You already have a lots of unoptimized images?
+You already have lots of unoptimized images?
 Not a problem, you will love the Bulk Optimizer to optimize all your existing images in one click.

 Imagify can directly resize your images, **you won't have to lose time anymore on resizing your images before uploading them**.

 Three level of compression are available:

 - Normal, a lossless compression algorithm.
 The image quality won't be altered at all.
-- Agressive, a lossy compression algorithm.
+- Aggressive, a lossy compression algorithm.
 Stronger compression with a tiny loss of quality most of the time this is not even noticeable at all.
 - Ultra, our strongest compression method using a lossy algorithm.

 With the backup option, you can change your mind whenever you want by restoring your images to their original version or optimize them to another compression level.